MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/calling-meetings.md

     > Dynamics 365 Guides supports the default calendar only.
 You can't change the layout of the calendar to the day, week, or month view, and you can't substitute a user's secondary calendar (for vacations or team-wide events, for example).

     To change to a different day, select the day at the top of the screen.
 To switch to a different week, use the arrows in the upper right-corner of the screen.
 To go back to the current day at any time, select **Today** at the top of the screen.

-    The bottom of the Meeting window shows the meeting time and duration (left side) and whether the meeting is occurring now (right side).

 3. To open a specific meeting, select the meeting on the calendar.
 In the window that appears, you'll see the meeting details, including the meeting date and time, meeting name, and organizer.